 Airplanes in the sky above an unknown metropolis are regularly metamorphosing.
-Traffic control predictably loses contact with the pilots when that happens, and little wreckage is found.
+Predictably, traffic control loses contact with the pilots and little wreckage is found.
 Perhaps this has something to do with a little girl who runs to the window of her apartment when she hears another plane.
 A private investigator has been hired to spy on her and the man in the same apartment.
 One night, the investigator sneaks in and unspools the memory of the apartment’s digital typewriter, thus printing what emerges as a planned letter from the absent man to the investigator, who is joining a long line.

 Mystery, superficially built on noir detective stories.
 Uncinematic, told mainly through still images and a monologue, though less extreme than “La Jetée” (1962).
 In the vein of “Ibn-Hakam al-Bokhari, Murdered in His Labyrinth” (1952) and The New York Trilogy (1987).